sonatype/nexus-maven-plugins/nexus-staging-maven-plugin/README.md

 This mode performs "local staging" to a local staging repository that is within the build (and is cleaned by `mvn clean`, but the location of it might be explicitly configured too, see `altStagingDirectory` plugin flag).
 Actual remote deployment happens at the end of the build, in one-shot.
+The deployment repository is "sourced" as for maven-deploy-plugin, from POMs `distributionManagement` entry (which node is used, depends is the project being built a release or snapshot naturally).

 This mode is _automatically used_ for snapshot builds (unless overridden by configuration to perform"direct" deploys).
 Same "known issues" stands for concurrent deploys as they stand for